1. Home

 Get Custom Waterjet Cut Parts Supplier for All Industries

 We are a custom waterjet cut parts supplier, offering services according to your demands.
 Our tailored water jet cutting services are ideal applications in creating component parts that are accurate and have intricate varieties.
-Whether it is prototypes or end-use parts, our team dives deep in collaboration with you to ensure that there is functionality and beauty in the parts.
+Whether it is prototypes, or end use parts, our team dives deep in collaboration with you to ensure that there is functionality and beauty in the parts.

 For fast-turnaround industries, XC Machining can provide the company with rapid waterjet cutting service for production runs.
 We can manufacture high quantities of parts in a short time using our waterjet technology without affecting the quality.